 Tips for scoring the best Memorial Day TV sales

 - Use price checking tools: Our top rule when shopping on Memorial Day is to price check everything.
 We're big fans of CamelCamelCamel, a website that price checks millions of items sold on Amazon.
 For example, if you see a 55-inch TCL TV on sale for $299 on Memorial Day, CamelCamelCamel will show you that specific TV's price history.
 In other words, it exposes fake deals so you can avoid them.

-- Shop at competitors: Retailers like Best Buy, Amazon, and Walmart will have a wide variety of Memorial Day TV sales.
+- Price check with competitors: Retailers like Best Buy, Amazon, and Walmart will have a wide variety of Memorial Day TV sales.
 Each retailer will try to undercut the other.
 So if you spot a TV at a price you like, it's worth price checking that TV at a competing retailer.
 Sometimes the price may be the same, but you may get some freebies with your TV purchase.

 - Don't always trust reviews: We all read user reviews.
 However, shoppers should always keep an eye out for fake reviews.
 Although retailers have removed many bogus reviews from their websites, there are so many that it's become near-impossible to keep up.
 Sites like Fakespot (which works with Amazon reviews only) can help you weed our fake reviews from real ones.

 - Avoid buying refurbished: Buying refurbished is a great way to save money.
 However, we're not fans of refurbished TVs.
 The main reason is because you never know how "scratched and dented" the TV you're about to buy really is.
 Should it not meet your standards, you could be on the hook for return shipping.
 Unless the savings are massive, we'd stay away from refurb TVs.